Fish fin: Robotic fins

 In the 1990s, the CIA built a robotic catfish called Charlie, designed to collect underwater intelligence undetected.

 The use of fins for the propulsion of aquatic animals can be remarkably effective.
 It has been calculated that some fish can achieve a propulsive efficiency greater than 90%.
 Fish can accelerate and manoeuvre much more effectively than boats or submarine, and produce less water disturbance and noise.
 This has led to biomimetic studies of underwater robots which attempt to emulate the locomotion of aquatic animals.
-An example is the Robot Tuna built by the Institute of Field Robotics, to analyze and mathematically model thunniform motion.
+An example is the Robot Tuna built by the Institute of Field Robotics, to analyse and mathematically model thunniform motion.
 In 2005, the Sea Life London Aquarium displayed three robotic fish created by the computer science department at the University of Essex.
 The fish were designed to be autonomous, swimming around and avoiding obstacles like real fish.
 Their creator claimed that he was trying to combine "the speed of tuna, acceleration of a pike, and the navigating skills of an eel."

 The AquaPenguin, developed by Festo of Germany, copies the streamlined shape and propulsion by front flippers of penguins.
 Festo also developed AquaRay, AquaJelly and AiraCuda, respectively emulating the locomotion of manta rays, jellyfish and barracuda.

-In 2004, Hugh Herr at MIT prototyped a biomechatronic robotic fish with a living actuator by surgically transplanting muscles from frog legs to the robot and then making the robot swim by pulsing the muscle fibers with electricity.
+In 2004, Hugh Herr at MIT prototyped a biomechatronic robotic fish with a living actuator by surgically transplanting muscles from frog legs to the robot and then making the robot swim by pulsing the muscle fibres with electricity.

 Robotic fish offer some research advantages, such as the ability to examine an individual part of a fish design in isolation from the rest of the fish.
 However, this risks oversimplifying the biology so key aspects of the animal design are overlooked.
 Robotic fish also allow researchers to vary a single parameter, such as flexibility or a specific motion control.
 Researchers can directly measure forces, which is not easy to do in live fish.
 "Robotic devices also facilitate three-dimensional kinematic studies and correlated hydrodynamic analyses, as the location of the locomotor surface can be known accurately.
 And, individual components of a natural motion (such as outstroke vs. instroke of a flapping appendage) can be programmed separately, which is certainly difficult to achieve when working with a live animal."